fgrosse/goldi/README.md

         package: github.com/fgrosse/goldi-example/lib/mytime
         type: Clock
         factory: NewSystemClock

+    http_handler:
+        package: github.com/fgrosse/servo/example
+        func:    HandleHTTP         # You can register functions as types using the `func` keyword
 ```

 Now you have your type configuration file you can use goldigen like this: